Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

 The onboarding required per service was extracted from the single payment services and moved to a dedicated service for common configuration valid for all services.
 Since there could be multiple configurations, it is not possible to pick the correct payment service as source for the migration.
 As a result, the onboarding has to be repeated once for the PayPal Common Configuration service.

 The handling of the Pay Later and Messaging preferences was moved to the same PayPal Common Configuration.
-Please apply your preferred settings there.
+Apply your preferred settings there.
 The channel preference for PayPal Complete Payments was removed.

 There is no direct migration path from PayPal (Standard) Service Connector 8 to PayPal Complete Payments Connector 2.
 They do not share sources or configuration, so they can be deployed on the same environment.
-However, avoid having both connectors active for customers to prevent confusion.
+However, do not activate both connectors for customers, as this can cause confusion.

 Recommended steps for switching integrations: